 Employment Outlook and Salary Info

 For individuals trained in legal office administration, employment and salary potential varies by field.
-According to the U.S. Bureau of Labor Statistics (BLS), legal secretaries earned a mean annual salary of $46,470 in May 2015, but demand in the field is expected to be slower than average, with a decline in job opportunities of roughly 4% between 2014 and 2024.
-Meanwhile, paralegals and legal assistants are projected to see 8% job growth from 2014 to 2024, which is about as fast as the average for all occupations.
-The mean annual salary for paralegals and legal assistants was $52,390 in May 2015, based on BLS data.
+According to the U.S. Bureau of Labor Statistics (BLS), legal secretaries earned a mean annual salary of $50,040 in May 2018, but demand in the field is expected to be much slower than average, with a decline in job opportunities of roughly 21% between 2018 and 2028.
+Meanwhile, paralegals and legal assistants are projected to see 12% job growth from 2018 to 2028, which is about as fast as the average for all occupations.
+The mean annual salary for paralegals and legal assistants was $54,500 in May 2018, based on BLS data.

 There are multiple certifications available for general and legal office personnel.
 According to the BLS, the National Association of Legal Secretaries (NALS) and Legal Secretaries International, Inc. offer certifications specifically for those working in legal offices (www.bls.gov).
 The NALS offers the Accredited Legal Secretary designation.
 Legal Secretaries International offers the Certified Legal Secretary Specialist designation.
 Both organizations require testing to earn the designations.